santaux/colonel/README.md

 Colonel
 =======

 Gem for cron jobs editing by web GUI.
-It is not finished.
-Please, try to check the state of this project later.
-But if you want use it right now anyway you need to read lines below.
+Web GUI is based on Sinatra, Vegas and Twitter Bootstrap.

 ## Usage